platform9/appctl/README.md

 Appctl login is a two step process:

-1. Device Verification: First you must verify where appctl is being run.
+1. Device Verification: First verify where appctl is being run.
 2. Login: Login using one of the supported federated identities (Google and Github).

-When you rung ```appctl login``` a browser window will automatically open and prompt for the device confirmation code.
+When the command ```appctl login``` is run, a browser window will automatically open and prompt for the device confirmation code.

 Confirm the device code displayed in the browser is identical to the code displayed by appctl, if it is correct click "Confirm" and the browser will redirected to _appctl log in _page.